Gosayram/kaniko/README.md

 Defaults to `false`.

+#### Flag `--multi-platform`

+Set this flag to specify a comma-separated list of target platforms for multi-architecture builds.
+For example: `--multi-platform=linux/amd64,linux/arm64`.
+This enables native multi-platform coordination without privileged operations.

+#### Flag `--driver`

+Set this flag to specify the execution driver for multi-architecture builds.
+Options: `local` (single architecture, host only), `k8s` (Kubernetes cluster with native nodes), `ci` (CI aggregation mode).
+Defaults to `local`.

+#### Flag `--publish-index`

+Set this boolean flag to `true` to publish an OCI Image Index after completing multi-architecture builds.
+This creates a manifest that references all platform-specific images.
+Defaults to `false`.

+#### Flag `--legacy-manifest-list`

+Set this boolean flag to `true` to create a Docker Manifest List for backward compatibility in addition to the OCI Image Index.
+Defaults to `false`.

+#### Flag `--index-annotations`

+Set this flag to add key-value annotations to the OCI Image Index.
+Format: `--index-annotations=key=value,key2=value2`.
+Useful for adding custom metadata to multi-arch manifests.

+#### Flag `--arch-cache-repo-suffix`

+Set this flag to specify a suffix for per-architecture cache repositories.
+Format: `--arch-cache-repo-suffix=-${ARCH}`.
+This enables separate cache repositories for each architecture.

+#### Flag `--digests-from`

+Set this flag to specify a path to digest files for CI driver integration.
+Format: `--digests-from=/path/to/digests`.
+Used in CI mode to collect digests from separate builds.

+#### Flag `--require-native-nodes`

+Set this boolean flag to `true` to fail if non-native architecture is requested.
+This ensures builds only run on nodes with the correct architecture support.
+Defaults to `false`.

+#### Flag `--oci-mode`

+Set this flag to specify OCI compliance mode.
+Options: `oci` (strict OCI 1.1 compliance), `auto` (automatic detection), `docker` (Docker format).
+Defaults to `auto`.

+#### Flag `--compression`

+Set this flag to specify layer compression format.
+Options: `gzip` (default), `zstd` (better compression ratio).
+Format: `--compression=zstd`.

+#### Flag `--sign-images`

+Set this boolean flag to `true` to enable optional image signing with cosign.
+This provides supply chain security for built images.
+Defaults to `false`.

+#### Flag `--cosign-key-path`

+Set this flag to specify the path to a cosign private key for image signing.
+Format: `--cosign-key-path=/path/to/private.key`.
+Requires `--sign-images=true`.

+#### Flag `--cosign-key-password`

+Set this flag to specify the password for a cosign private key.
+Format: `--cosign-key-password=secret`.
+Used when private key is password-protected.

 #### Flag `--push-retry`

 Set this flag to the number of retries that should happen for the push of an image to a remote destination.
 Defaults to `0`.

+#### Flag `--push-retry-initial-delay`

+Set this flag to specify the initial delay before the first retry attempt.
+Format: `--push-retry-initial-delay=1s`.
+Consecutive retries use exponential backoff.
+Defaults to `1s`.

+#### Flag `--push-retry-max-delay`

+Set this flag to specify the maximum delay between retry attempts.
+Format: `--push-retry-max-delay=30s`.
+This caps the exponential backoff growth.
+Defaults to `30s`.

+#### Flag `--push-retry-backoff-multiplier`

+Set this flag to specify the exponential backoff multiplier for retry delays.
+Format: `--push-retry-backoff-multiplier=2.0`.
+Higher values increase delay growth between retries.
+Defaults to `2.0`.

 #### Flag `--registry-certificate`